Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Not only is it the largest baseball movie ever, but it is probably one of the greatest sports films of all time.

-Roy Hobbs (Robert Redford) is a promising, young prospect with a brilliant career ahead of him in the 1930s when a troubled woman shot him at the age of 19, and love of the game, signing into a scratch fairy tale group called the New York Knights.
+Roy Hobbs (Robert Redford) is a promising, young prospect with a brilliant career ahead of him in the 1930s when a troubled woman shot him at 19, and love of the game, signing into a scratch fairy tale group called the New York Knights.

 It’s more than a story about baseball; it is about a middle-aged man living his dream despite criminals.

-A fairy tale about a young man who is disturbed by the glittering children of all the celebrities who are attracted to him and then having a happy life with his high school sweetheart (Glenn Close).
+It is a fairy tale about a young man who is disturbed by the glittering children of all the celebrities attracted to him and then having a happy life with his high school sweetheart (Glenn Close).

 16. The Pride of St. Louis (1952)